iCliniq Logo

 • In partially edentulous patients, as an alternative to sinus augmentation procedures.

-• When it is to be used as a consequence of failed sinus augmentation for other implant procedures.
+• When will it be used due to failed sinus augmentation for other implant procedures?

 • For jaw and dental rehabilitation after resection of jaw cancers, tumors, or trauma.